St. Veit an der Glan

 St. Veit an der Glan (/de-AT/) is a town in the Austrian state of Carinthia, the administrative centre of the St. Veit an der Glan District.
-It was the historic Carinthian capital until 1518.
+It served as the capital of the Duchy of Carinthia until 1518.
 The famous chef Wolfgang Puck was born there in 1949.

 Geography

 Location

 The town is situated in the valley of the Glan River within the Gurktal Alps.
 Here the Glan reaches the Central Carinthian Zollfeld plain and flows southwards to Maria Saal and the state capital Klagenfurt am Wörthersee.

 Municipal arrangement

 St. Veit consists of six Katastralgemeinden: Galling, Hörzendorf, Niederdorf, Projern, Sankt Donat and Tanzenberg.
 It is further divided into the following districts, with population figures at right: